Alialdin99/Queue/README.md

 # Queue
-an implementation for the queue data structure
+an implementation for the queue data structure where the data is a template so it allows  any data type with basic funtionality